twbs/blog/src/content/posts/2014/ratchet-2.md

 Ratchet 2 is available today for download from GitHub.

-<a class="btn-link btn-link-ratchet" href="https://github.com/twbs/ratchet/archive/v2.0.0.zip">Download Ratchet 2.0.0</a>
+<a class="btn-download-link btn-link-ratchet" href="https://github.com/twbs/ratchet/archive/v2.0.0.zip">Download Ratchet 2.0.0</a>

 Be sure to check out the [GitHub milestone](https://github.com/twbs/ratchet/issues?milestone=1&q=is%3Aclosed) to see a more complete changelog of what's new.